nickpoerio/DRLND-navigation/Report.md

 See the original paper for more details: https://storage.googleapis.com/deepmind-media/dqn/DQNNaturePaper.pdf.
 A further modification with respect to the paper is to use a target network soft-update (θ_target = τ*θ_local + (1 - τ)*θ_target) instead of a targed network update period.
 This assures a more progressive learning behavior over time.

-For exploration, I used an epsilon-greedy approach with an 'epsilon_decay' factor in order to assure an asymptotic decrease of the epsilon, so to reduce exploration when the knowledge is increased.
+For exploration, I used an epsilon-greedy approach with an `epsilon_decay` factor in order to assure an asymptotic decrease of the epsilon, so to reduce exploration when the knowledge is increased.

 The neural network used consists of 3 fully connected layers, with relu activations for the first 2 (hidden) and a linear activation for the output.
 The reward history during training is shown in the following picture:

 ![DQN_trained][image1]

 that is also visible in the Navigation.ipynb file together with a verbose logging of average rewards over the last 100 steps: it has taken 518 episodes to solve the problem, that is, in order to get an average reward greater than 13.
-The related weight file is 'checkpoint.pth'.
+The related weight file is `checkpoint.pth`.

 ### Dual Deep QNetwork
 Modifying the temporal difference calculation using the local policy in order to choose the action, while the target network for calulating the action-value, should lead to a less overestimation of Q, especially when learning proceeds.
 No modification has been introduced to the hyperparameters.

 See the original paper for more details: https://arxiv.org/abs/1509.06461.